hostinger/fireactions/docs/user-guide/installation.md

     image: ghcr.io/hostinger/fireactions-images/ubuntu22.04:latest
     image_pull_policy: IfNotPresent  # or Always to pull on every run
     group_id: 1  # Runner group ID in GitHub (1 = default)
+    # Register runners with an organization...
-    organization: YOUR_GITHUB_ORGANIZATION  # or use 'repository: owner/repo'
+    organization: YOUR_GITHUB_ORGANIZATION
+    # ...or with a single repository, the only option for personal accounts:
+    # repository: YOUR_GITHUB_USERNAME/YOUR_REPOSITORY
     labels:
     - self-hosted
     - fireactions